Claudia Chender was elected Leader of the Nova Scotia NDP in 2022. She was first elected MLA for Dartmouth South in 2017 and re-elected in 2021.

 Lisa Lachance was elected as MLA for Halifax Citadel - Sable Island in August 2021.

-Spokesperson for: 2SLGBTQ+ Affairs, L’nu Affairs, Mental Health and Addictions, Agriculture, Acadian Affairs, Advanced Education, Communications NS, Finance and Treasury Board, and Economic Development.
+Spokesperson for: Environment and Climate Climate, 2SLGBTQ+ Affairs, L’nu Affairs, Mental Health and Addictions, Agriculture, Acadian Affairs, Advanced Education, Finance and Treasury Board, Economic Development, and Skills & Immigration.

 Lisa is dedicated to building community and supporting economic development.
 For over 30 years, they have been active with local organizations such as Bryony House, Phoenix Youth Programs, Stepping Stone, and local school organizations.
 After earning two degrees at Dal, she worked in the federal government on policy, finance, and international human rights.
 Following that, Lisa launched a national youth mental health network at Dalhousie and started her own social innovation business.
 They are currently a PhD Candidate in Health at Dalhousie University.